cloudwalk/op-stack-devnet/three-node-using-docker.md

 * [Kapacitor](https://www.influxdata.com/time-series-platform/kapacitor/) -- a data processing engine.
 It works with `InfluxDB` and `Chronograf`.

 **Note:** All metric software docker-compose configuration files are stored in folder [docker/metrics](docker/metrics).
+All explorer software docker-compose configuration files are stored in folder [docker/explorer](docker/explorer).

 ### Enable the block explorer